alex-garcia12/space-invaders/README.md

 # space-invaders

-This was a recreation of the original Atari game of Space Invaders.
+This was a recreation of the original Atari game of Space Invaders (with some different art).
 This project was written in Python, using the PyCharm IDE.
 This project was meant to be a recreation of Space Invaders, but more closely resembles the project before this one, Alien Invasion, which was used as somewhat of a template to create this project.
 This was one of my first exposures to using Python, and I'm happy with the result despite how simple the game appears.

 ==============================================================================